 The book of Zechariah

-Zechariah is another prophet.
-He and the prophet Haggai (see yesterday’s post) are both trying to encourage the people to complete Jerusalem’s temple, but the people keep getting distracted by other things.
-Sounds a lot like when God calls us to do something, but OUR plans take over or we are sidetracked and veer off God’s path.
-Zechariah was there to herd the people back to finish what they started.
+"…'Return to me,' declares the Lord Almighty, 'and I will return to you,'…" (Zechariah 1:3) Zechariah is another prophet.
+He and the prophet Haggai (see yesterday's post) are both trying to encourage the people to complete Jerusalem's temple, but the people keep getting distracted by other things.
+Sounds a lot like when God calls us … Continue reading The book of Zechariah

 Paul’s 1st Letter to the Corinthians